What to look for in laser hair removal?

 There are several lasers for hair removal available.
 No one laser is ideal for every individual.
 Depending on your skin color and hair color, some lasers will be more effective than others.

 The Ruby Laser: This is the “original ” hair removal laser.
 Its deep red color at 694nm is very well absorbed by the melanin pigment in hair, making it an excellent choice for fine and light hair.
 However, because melanin is present in the skin as well, the Ruby laser cannot be used on patients with skin that is not very light, including tanned skin.
 Because of this limitation, slow repetition rate, and relatively small spot size, Ruby lasers have become less popular for laser hair removal in recent years.
-We do not use the ruby for hair removal at BC LASER.
+We do not use the ruby for hair removal at Beautiful Canadian Laser and Skincare Clinic.
 We use it for tattoo removal.

 The Alexandrite Laser: This laser produces reddish light.
 With its large (up to 18mm) spot size and high repetition rate, the Alexandrite laser is the fastest hair removal laser, and is suitable for rapid treatment of large body areas in patient with light to olive complexion.
 An entire back can be treated in less than 30 minutes.
-We tend to use this at BC LASER for light skinned people.
+We tend to use this at Beautiful Canadian Laser and Skincare Clinic for light skinned people.

 The Diode Laser: This laser, consists of a high power laser diode emitting infrared (invisible) light at ~800-808nm.
 The longer wavelength allows deep penetration into the skin and safety for darker skin types, but with less efficacy for lighter and finer hair.
 A smaller spot size means a longer treatment.
 That may mean a more expensive treatment.
 A longer treatment may also increase discomfort and a need for topical numbing